TANF-Comtech/PFB-Nextjs/README.md

 ### Component Level Data

-If you need to get data at the component level, it's best to use Apollo for that purpose.
+If you need to get data at the component level, it's best to use Apollo's [`useQuery`](https://www.apollographql.com/docs/react/api/react/hooks/#usequery) for that purpose.
 This actually fetches data client-side, and slips past Next's SSR mechanisms.
 A good use case for this is a global menu element or a search tool - something that appears on every page but has live data in it.

 How this works in practice is: